Ashleigh Lutz-Nelson

 Brian Peniston

-Brian Peniston is the Program Manager overseeing the (United Kingdom) Darwin Initiative Grant awarded to SLC for snow leopard and biodiversity conservation in Nepal.
-Brian has extensive experience both nationally and internationally managing diverse programs especially in the Himalayan region.
+Brian Peniston serves in a consultatory role as Program Manager overseeing the (United Kingdom) Darwin Initiative Grant awarded to SLC for snow leopard and biodiversity conservation in Nepal.
+Brian has extensive experience both nationally and internationally managing diverse programs, especially in the Himalayan region.
 He served as the regional director for The Mountain Institute (TMI) for over 17 years, directing its Himalaya Program, and managed the Makalu Barun National Park Project, aimed at strengthening local participation in biodiversity conservation.

 Brian is skilled in many disciplines, including community engagement, rural enterprises, conservation/natural resource management, community development, and cultural restoration.
 He spent 24 years in Nepal with TMI and is fluent in Nepali.